davestj/castitcrawler/README.md

 nohup ./castitcrawler.py --live-run --fetch-status > ./icecast-crawl-$(date +%Y%m%d).log 2>&1 &
 ```

+## Sandbox testing

+See `SANDBOX_TESTING.md` for a step-by-step Docker-based checklist that spins up MySQL, builds a lightweight crawler image, and exercises dry-run and limited live-run paths without touching production resources.

 ## Data Sanitization & Verification

 Use the sanitizer script to clean and verify data prior to database insertion: